jeescu/recomponent/README.md

 ```

 ### Store
-ReComponent provides optional store from your component.
+**recomponent** provides optional store from your component.
 This store is just like a state of your component.
 The reason why it's separated aside from using component's state itself, because we might likely to have our own stored data that has its own purpose.

 Use this as custom store for your specific component.
 Pass the store reference via `prop` to use on child components.